liatrio/autogov/README.md

 - `--output, -o`: Output file path for attestation bundles (required)
 - `--format`: Output format: `json` or `jsonl` (default: `jsonl`)

-**Note**: You can provide the digest in three ways:

-1. Use `--blob-path` for local files (digest will be calculated)
-2. Use `--image-digest` for container images (provide just the digest)
-3. Pass the digest as a positional argument (works for any artifact type)

 #### Verify Offline

 Then verify offline using the downloaded attestations: